gajajarosz/hidden-structure/README.txt

 - set this to 0 by default

 LEARNER
 1 - batch Expectation Driven Learner in Jarosz (submitted).
-Runs the learning function learn_batch_parameter_EM().
+Runs the learning function EDL_batch().
 2 - online Expectation Driven Learner in Jarosz (submitted).
-Runs the learning function learn_sample_parameter().
+Runs the learning function EDL_online().

 VERBOSE?
 - 0 will suppress most of the output, which will make the program faster.